-Mewsette’s Blue Nap Note Cards are 4.25″ x 5.5″ printed on natural toned textured paper.
+Mewsette’s Blue Nap Note Cards are 4.25″ x 5.5″ printed on natural toned textured paper with a matching envelope.

 - Cards are blank inside.